Kyoto was one of the last stops on our four-week adventure in Japan. You know the saying, “save the best for last”? Well, that’s exactly what we did.

 3. Kasuga Taisha Shrine

-Nestled in the woods of Nara Park, Kasuga Taisha is renowned for its magical ambiance, created by its many stone and bronze lanterns.
+Nestled in the woods of Nara Park, Kasuga Taisha is renowned for its otherworldly atmosphere, created by hundreds of stone and bronze lanterns.
 We skipped this one due to time constraints.

 4. Kofuku-ji Temple